Light Baked Fish Soufflé

 Step 14:

-The finished fish souffle turns out to be very tender.
-Cut it into portions and serve it with fresh vegetables and herbs.
-Bon appetit!
+The finished fish soufflé comes out wonderfully tender.
+Cut it into portions and serve with fresh vegetables and herbs.
+Enjoy!

 Caloric content of the products possible in the composition of the dish